 Sometimes, unscrupulous Internet marketers may use methods to display different content to the search engines to that which is displayed to human visitors, a process which is known as cloaking.

-Cloaking may refer to creating hidden text containing keywords which are the same colour as the site background, or doorway pages containing keywords which automatically redirect visitors to the real page.
+Cloaking may refer to creating hidden text containing keywords that are the same colour as the site background, or doorway pages containing keywords that automatically redirect visitors to the real page.